Apollo Homecare Logo

 • Heart Attack: A heart attack occurs when cholesterol accumulates in the coronary artery, obstructing blood flow to the heart.
 The heart muscle is injured when there is no blood flow in the arteries.

-• Pain which extends to the jaw, neck, one or both arms and shoulders.
+1. Pain that extends to the jaw, neck, one or both arms, and shoulders.

 Any new, severe, or persistent chest pain should be discussed with your doctor.
 This is particularly important for adults who have a history of heart or lung disease.